Glued To My Crafts

 If you are looking for even MORE easy kid craft ideas from Glued To My Crafts, to recreate with your little crafter today, be sure to check out these fun posts listed below.

-And “if” you decide to make this craft, please share a picture on our Facebook page or tag us on Instagram with #gluedtomycrafts for us to see.
+And “if” you decide to make this mouse craft, please share a picture on our Facebook page or tag us on Instagram with #gluedtomycrafts for us to see.
 We love seeing our inspiration come to life!

 • Paper Plate Cookie